 It is especially difficult to transfer credits in the major from schools with two-year degree or certificate programs to four-year degree programs.
 The BA and BFA degrees are much more specialized, and the first-year through fourth-year courses are structured to treat material in greater depth.
 The Department of Art & Art History evaluates as many transfer credits as possible, but transfer students should not be overly optimistic.
 You will often learn that transfer credit is accepted by the University but may not be accepted by the department for major credit.
 Regardless of how many transfer credits the Department of Art & Art History accept to count towards your major requirements, the credits you received from your previous (regionally accredited) institution will count towards your overall credit requirement for the university (a minimum of 122 credits are required to graduate with a bachelors degree).

-In our Art History Program, students begin with ARTH 2500 Introduction to the Art History, and then go on to a range of upper-division coursework in the specialization of their choice.
+Students begin with ARTH 2500 Introduction to the Art History, and then go on to a range of upper-division coursework in the specialization of their choice.
 Potential art history majors will often get credit only for the Introduction class and will be expected to complete the rest of the major here.

 Acceptance into the Graphic Design emphasis is through a portfolio review that occurs only during spring semester.
-Transfer students who which to apply for graphic design should submit their transfer portfolio as soon as possible so they can be evaluated for their first year foundation sequence, and finish any remaining foundation courses before applying to the graphic design program.
+Transfer students who wish to apply for graphic design should submit their transfer portfolio as soon as possible so they can be evaluated for their first year foundation sequence, and finish any remaining foundation courses before applying to the graphic design program.

 Please review the checklist and suggestions below as you create your portfolio.
 Portfolios are reviewed on a rolling basis, however, it takes 2-3 weeks for your portfolio to be reviewed.
 Bring your portfolio into be reviewed at least one month before the semester you wish to start the program.
 Please bring your portfolio to the Department of Art & Art History Office, ART 161, with your completed Transfer Portfolio review form.
 Your portfolio will be distributed to the appropriate faculty and you will receive notification via email, in 2-3 weeks of their decision.
 The Department will not be responsible for portfolios left in the office two weeks after notification of results, unless special arrangements have been made.